Jennifer Alia Wittman

 After years of such service, Alia was guided to work with the Inayati Order.
 In 2002, she took over as General Manager of Omega Publications (now Suluk Press), the publishing arm of the Inayati Order.
 In 2006, Alia co-founded and became the first Executive Director of Seven Pillars House of Wisdom, promoting sustainable ecological systems and the inner life, as well as cross-cultural and interspiritual understanding.

-In 2014, Alia took over as Interim Manager of the Inayati Order–North America and the Abode of the Message, before being hired solely as Executive Director of the Inayati Order in the fall of 2015.
+In 2014, Alia took over as Interim Manager of the Inayati Order–North America and the Abode of the Message in New Lebanon, New York, before being hired solely as Executive Director of the Inayati Order in the summer of 2015.

 Kenneth Sparks is a seasoned professional, with over 20 years of administrative, human resources, and operations experience.
 He has worked with corporations, nonprofits, and small business on many levels.
 Kenneth has had extensive training in customer service, logistics, and time management.
 He has used this training to play a key role in supporting organizational growth and success in his past positions.
 Kenneth was born and raised in New York City, and received his education in Business Administration.
 He and his family have been residents of Virginia since early 2016.
 Kenneth is excited to bring his skills and experience to the Inayati Order here in Richmond.